10.3 Diffusion of Innovation

 Watch the following two videos for a greater understanding of how these groups of adopters operate over time within communication channels in a social structure to spread an innovative idea throughout a community:

 While Diffusion of Innovation Theory has played an important role in educational technology research and in the planning of educational technology products, it has, like any theory, been subject to critique.
-For a critical look at the concept of laggards, see http://www.management.ac.nz/ejrot/cmsconference/2005/proceedings/technology/Klein.pdf
+The concept of “laggards” in particular has been criticized for being overly judgemental and simplistic.
+For a perspective on what laggards might bring to the innovation process, see this article from the Faster Capital website.

 License